Rmin1995/Judge/Readme.txt

 	Judge Installation Guide
 		2015/03/18
-	Copyright (c) Armin Vakil
+	Copyright &copy Armin Vakil

-Before everything thank you for choosing my project.
+Before anything let me thank you for choosing my project.

 1. Release Note
-	This software package release is version 1.0
+	This released beta version of this package is 1.0

 	This release supports x86 32bit and 64bit CPU families in Linux.

-2. File and folder descriptions
+2. Files and folders descriptions

-	src\	Codes are in that folder
+	src\	Codes are in this folder
 		judge.cpp 	Implementation of the Judge class methods judge.h		Definition of the Judge class instances and methods Judge.pro	Qt Settings for compiling